rock-knowledge-reasoning/knowledge-reasoning-owlapi/README.md

 ### Architecture

-This library is a C++-Clone of the JAVA-based owlapi: http://owlapi.sourceforge.net.
+This library intends bring the functionality of the JAVA-based owlapi: http://owlapi.sourceforge.net to C++.
-The motivation for implementation is to allow a consistent application of C/C++-based programs on robotic systems -- especially since we are intending to target small/embedded devices.
+The motivation for implementation is to permit a consistent application of C/C++-based programs on robotic systems -- especially since we are targeting small/embedded devices.

-Furthermore, the embedded reasoner FACT++ (Reasoner for the SROIQ(D) Description Logic v1.6.3) is actually written in C++ and thus can be accessed almost directly.
+Furthermore, the embedded reasoner FACT++ (Reasoner for the SROIQ(D) Description Logic v1.6.3) is already written in C++ and thus can be accessed almost directly.
 This implementation of owlapi is not as complete as the original JAVA-based one.
 Among other things it does not fully support is processing of construct such as DataComplementOf.
 DataOneOf is supported however.